 For the purposes of the Scheme, a participating defunct institution is an institution (either government or non-government) that no longer exists.

-Participating defunct institutions must be declared by notifiable instrument to Parliament by the Minister, and have a representative.
+Participating defunct institutions must have a representative to be declared as a participating institution by the Minister.
 The representative can be either an individual or another institution that has agreed to meet the liability and obligations of the defunct institution to provide redress to a person.
 This means the representative is able to perform all the functions under the Scheme on behalf of the participating defunct institution.
 The representative will receive all notices made under the Scheme in relation to applications and funding liability, and is able to provide a direct personal response to a person where requested.

 Representatives of non-government participating defunct institutions must be declared by the Minister.